PacketQueue

 parameters:

-int packetCapacity = default(-1); // maximum number of packets in the queue, no limit by default
+int packetCapacity = default(-1); // Maximum number of packets in the queue, no limit by default

-int dataCapacity @unit(b) = default(-1b); // maximum total length of packets in the queue, no limit by default
+int dataCapacity @unit(b) = default(-1b); // Maximum total length of packets in the queue, no limit by default

-string dropperClass = default(""); // determines which packets are dropped when the queue is overloaded, packets are not dropped by default; the parameter must be the name of a C++ class which implements the IPacketDropperFunction C++ interface and is registered via Register_Class
+string dropperClass = default(""); // Determines which packets are dropped when the queue is overloaded, packets are not dropped by default; the parameter must be the name of a C++ class which implements the IPacketDropperFunction C++ interface and is registered via Register_Class

-string comparatorClass = default(""); // determines the order of packets in the queue, insertion order by default; the parameter must be the name of a C++ class which implements the IPacketComparatorFunction C++ interface and is registered via Register_Class
+string comparatorClass = default(""); // Determines the order of packets in the queue, insertion order by default; the parameter must be the name of a C++ class which implements the IPacketComparatorFunction C++ interface and is registered via Register_Class

-string bufferModule = default(""); // relative module path to the IPacketBuffer module used by this queue, implicit buffer by default
+string bufferModule = default(""); // Relative module path to the IPacketBuffer module used by this queue, implicit buffer by default

-displayStringTextFormat = default("contains %p pk (%l) pushed %u\npulled %o removed %r dropped %d");
+displayStringTextFormat = default("contains %p pk (%l) pushed %u\npulled %o removed %r dropped %d"); // See ~PacketQueueBase for available format specifiers

 @class(PacketQueue);